 How about that guy Shkreli?
 The weasel who raised the price of anti-HIV medication by 5000% overnight, citing market forces.
 He just got sentenced to jail for inciting harm on Hillary Clinton, and he’s still waiting to be sentenced for securities fraud.
 Wrong kind of extremism.
 You know the type.
 Good riddance to him.

-And the guy and girl next door, the average Joes and Janes of the world who fall victim to fanatical behavior, being racist, hateful, narrow-minded to the point of harm, open-minded to the point of narrow-mindedness (yes, there is such a thing, and it’s called shooting your cause in the foot), all these ordinary people who for some reason or other try to escape the pit of the ordinary by engaging in the wrong kind of distinction, they’re out there, and we need less of what they do.
-We need them — we need ourselves, because we all fall prey to this transgression — to engage in activity that makes things work instead of throttling them.
+And the guy and girl next door, the average Joes and Janes of the world who fall victim to fanatical behavior, being racist, hateful, narrow-minded to the point of harm, open-minded to the point of narrow-mindedness (yes, there is such a thing, and it’s called shooting your cause in the foot) — all these ordinary people who for some reason or other try to escape the pit of the ordinary by engaging in the wrong kind of distinction, they’re out there, and we need less of what they do.
+We need them to engage in activity that makes things work — and by them, we mean ‘us’ — ‘ourselves- — because we all fall prey to the wrong kind of thinking.
+We stray and throttle the world one way or another.

 Useful and harmful extremism.
 We get both kinds.
 Sometimes it’s hard to differentiate between the two, as in the case of Mandela, or Jesus (tough examples, right?) at least until the bigger picture comes into play, and even then it’s tricky.
 One man’s hero is another’s oppressor, a woman’s poison, a creed’s plague and nemesis; a culture’s bane; an Other’s slave driver and castigator, but that, my friends, is another story altogether.